jotra7/LLMBot/README.md

 ## Acknowledgments

 - [Anthropic](https://www.anthropic.com/) for their powerful language models
+- [OpenAI](https://openai.com/) for their image generation and analysis capabilities
 - [Eleven Labs](https://elevenlabs.io/) for their text-to-speech API
 - [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) for the Telegram bot framework